Goncalves2525/real-estate-management-system/docs/sprintA/us003/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fiels must be filled in.
+* **AC1:** All required fields must be filled in.
 * **AC2:** The employee password should have eight characters in length.

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US2: As an agent, I can publish any sale announcement on the system, for example received through a phone call" since the agent must be registered to publish a sale.
+* There is a dependency to US5 because the system administrator creates the agencies too.

 ### 1.5 Input and Output Data